rudolph-est/springrestlab/Readme.md

 **Part 1 - Simple Web Application**

-1. Using the supplied base project run "mvn install" and confirm that maven has no errors
+1. Using the supplied base project run "mvn install" and confirm that maven has no errors.

 2. Create a new Controller in the base package:
   - Name the controller anything you like.